-Initially, you may have thought you would be paying ordinary income taxes on distributions from your 401(k).
-If so, you were partially correct.
-Most distributions from 401(k)s are taxed at ordinary income rates.
-However, you have some flexibility on taxes with the employer stock in your 401(k).
-If you distribute the stock to a brokerage account as the first withdrawal utilizing the NUA strategy, you will pay ordinary income taxes on the cost-based portion.
+If you distribute the company stock to a brokerage account as the first withdrawal from a 401(k) to utilize the NUA strategy, you will pay ordinary income taxes on the cost-basis portion of the withdrawal.
 When you eventually sell the stock, you will pay long-term capital gains taxes on the gain of the stock.

 Below is an example of how the tax savings could work if you have $300,000 of employer stock with a cost basis of $50,000: